Luzifer/ots/README.md

 # please consider a donation to support the project.
 disablePoweredBy: false

+# Disable the button to display and the generation of the QR-Code
+# for the secret URL
+disableQRSupport: false

 # Disable the switcher for dark / light theme in the top right corner
 # for example if your custom theme does not support two themes.
 disableThemeSwitcher: false